libremfg/rhize-templates/isa-95-mapping/brewery-batches.md

 ## Extensions

-An extended version of this model may use material definitions| classes| and lots to categorize the material.
+An extended version of this model may use material definitions, classes, and lots to categorize the material.